maxlebedev/maleficer/README.md

-Maleficer is a classic rogulike with focus on tactical combat.
+Maleficer is a classic roguelike with focus on tactical combat.
 The baseline combat of many rogulikes boils down to walking into enemies until they die, and I'm aiming to replace that with a more rich experiance.
 I also take inspiration from modern TTRPGs like Trespassor, especially in terms of mechanical clarity.
 (and a vehicle for teaching myself game dev, ecs pattern, etc)